Ada-Developers-Academy/ada-precourse-v2/intro-to-python/lists.md

     ```
 3. Next, add the constants `SNOWMAN_MAX_WORD_LENGTH = 8` and `SNOWMAN_MIN_WORD_LENGTH = 5` with the other constants at the top of the file.
-4. Last, add the following lines of code to the top of the `snowman` function:
+4. Then, add the following lines of code to the top of the `snowman` function:
     ```python

         r = RandomWord()